lorddusk/ObsidianDnD/Red Hand of Doom/Compendium/NPCs/Regiarix.md

 # Regiarix

-This be a dragon yo.
+This be a young dragon yo.

 ```ad-ooc
 collapse:closed